Training Course in Questioned Handwriting & Document Examination – Terms and Conditions

 Requirements for Issuance of Certificate of Training

-NOTE: The Certificate of Training does not equal “certification” which must be obtained through such organizations as the Scientific Association of Forensic Examiners, National Association of Document Examiners, etc. Student may not ethically claim to be certified in forensic document examination upon receipt of the certificate, else he/she will risk impeachment when called to provide testimony at trial.
+NOTE: The Certificate of Training does not equal “certification.”
+Certification must be obtained through such organizations as the Scientific Association of Forensic Examiners, National Association of Document Examiners, etc. Student may not ethically claim to be certified in forensic document examination upon receipt of the Certificate of Training, else he/she will risk impeachment when called to provide testimony at trial.

 Copyright and Confidentiality